v3he/v3he.github.io/_posts/2022-08-16-hackthebox-retired.md

 ```
 {: .nolineno }

-Perfect! we see that what is working on port `1337` is `/usr/bin/activate_license`, let's download it and take a look at it.
+Perfect! we see that `/usr/bin/activate_license` is running on port `1337`, let's download it and take a look at it.

 ```bash
 $ curl -s http://10.129.227.96/index.php?page=../../../../../usr/bin/activate_license -o activate_license